Italian bond yields fall to early March lows on EU recovery fund hopes | Law-Order

 Italy's borrowing costs fell to their lowest since early March on Monday as signs of a potential deal started to emerge from a fraught European Union summit aimed at agreeing a 750 billion euro ($860 billion) economic recovery fund.
 The proposed fund, which envisions liability sharing by offering grants to the worst-hit states, has been a key driver of a rally in southern European bonds led by Italy since May, following an initial, similar Franco-German proposal.

-The summit, originally scheduled for Friday and Saturday, stretched into Monday as fiscal hawk states led by the Netherlands balked at the size of grants to the worst-affected states and demanded handouts be conditional on economic reforms.
-But signs emerged of a possible deal around the grants being reduced to 390 billion euros, a compromise between the 350 billion backed by the "frugal" states and the 400 billion demanded by France and Germany.
+The summit, originally scheduled for Friday and Saturday, stretched into Monday as fiscally hawkish countries led by the Netherlands balked at the size of grants to the worst-affected states and demanded handouts be conditional on economic reforms.
+But signs emerged of a possible deal around the grants being reduced to 390 billion euros, a compromise between the 350 billion euros backed by the "frugal" states and the 400 billion euros demanded by France and Germany.
 The summit was adjourned on Monday until 1400 GMT.

 Italian bonds extended gains after German Chancellor Angela Merkel said a deal was possible on Monday and French President Emmanuel Macron said a compromise was likely.
-Italy's 10-year yield fell six basis points (bps) to its lowest since March 9 at 1.18%, wiping out much of the coronavirus sell-off that drove it as high as 3%.
+Italy's 10-year yield fell eight basis points to its lowest since March 9 at 1.158%, wiping out much of the coronavirus sell-off that drove it as high as 3%.

+Two-year Italian yields dropped into negative territory for the first time since early March.
 That reduced the closely watched risk premium Italy pays for 10-year debt on top of Germany to its lowest since late March at 160 bps.
-Spain's 10-year yield also fell to its lowest since early March.

 Markets have been encouraged by the potential compromise, said Hetal Mehta, European economist at Legal & General Investment Management, which manages 1.2 trillion pounds.
 "The fact that they have now moved onto the fourth day of negotiations shows real determination," she said.

 "If there are more rigid and unpalatable conditionalities, which relate more to stability and growth pact-type conditions, or conditions which are normally associated with a bailout deal, that would hit the breaks on positivity."
-Safe-haven German 10-year yields were up 1 bp to -0.44%.
+Safe-haven German 10-year yields were down slightly to -0.46%.

 ($1 = 0.8725 euros)